grauds/clematis.doc/docs/clematis-explained/data-querying/pomodoro.md

 }
 ````
 This type is used to collect data from the successful response and also to deliver
 the data to Redux reducer.
-In order to do that, Redux actions are needed:
+To do that, Redux actions are needed:

 ````typescript
 export const ME_REQUEST = "ME_REQUEST";